isc-projects/stork/doc/dev/ci-images.rst

 The GitLab CI in the Stork project is extensively used to test, build, and release the software on multiple operating systems and architectures.
 Each GitLab CI pipeline runs a new Docker container.
-Stork has some major dependencies: Java, Python, and Ruby, which make the official Docker images shared by Docker Hub or other registries.
-Preparing our own images with all the dependencies installed allows our developers to limit the amount of transferred data and speed up the execution of the CI pipelines.
+To avoid repeatedly fetching the dependencies required to build and test Stork (i.e. Java, Python, and Ruby), our developers have prepared custom Docker images that include these dependencies.
+This limits the amount of transferred data and speeds up the execution of the CI pipelines.

 .. warning::